Day-to-day log of the 2009 search season: 9-16-08 to 10-10-08, 11-6-08 to 11-15-08, 1-26-09 to 4-1-09

 3-21-09.
 Rob Tymstra was in for a visit.
 We rode kayaks up to the sites where the 2006 and 2008 videos were obtained.
 Rob has an awesome foot-powered kayak that allows him to keep his hands free for a camera.
 Rob was one of the first visitors to the Pearl after I got the 2006 video.
 The day got off to a bad start when I discovered that my best kayak has been stolen.
 So I had to use the leaky old one.

 3-22-09.
-Susan and I did some exploring on a trail a bit north of the area that has been the focus this year.
+I did some exploring on a trail a bit north of the area that has been the focus this year.
 It was

 an absolutely lovely morning in the swamp